 - Access to ATMs: Use cards fee-free at 40,000 PNC and Allpoint® network ATM locations.

 What to Bring to a VITA Site

-Taxpayers who visit a VITA site should bring wages and earnings statements (Form W-2) from all employers, interest statements from banks (Form 1099), a copy of their previous year's tax return if available, and other relevant information about income and expenses.
+Taxpayers who visit a VITA site should bring picture identification, Social Security cards, wages and earnings statements (Form W-2) from all employers, interest statements from banks (Form 1099), a copy of their previous year's tax return if available, and other relevant information about income and expenses.

-This year, PNC teams support VITA sites in Alabama, Florida, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Washington, D.C., West Virginia and Wisconsin.
+This year, PNC teams support VITA sites in Alabama, Illinois, Indiana, Georgia, Kentucky, Maryland, Michigan, Missouri, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, D.C.
 Dates may vary by site.
 For a list of sites and available dates, please visit http://www.irs.gov/Individuals/Find-a-Location-for-Free-Tax-Prep.

-PNC Bank is a member of The PNC Financial Services Group, Inc. (NYSE: PNC).
-PNC, (www.pnc.com), is one of the nation's largest diversified financial services organizations providing retail and business banking; residential mortgage banking; specialized services for corporations and government entities, including corporate banking, real estate finance and asset-based lending; wealth management and asset management.
-Follow @PNCNews on Twitter for breaking news, updates and announcements from PNC.
+PNC Bank is a member of The PNC Financial Services Group, Inc. PNC, (www.pnc.com), is one of the United States' largest diversified financial services organizations providing retail and business banking; residential mortgage banking; specialized services for corporations and government entities, including corporate banking, real estate finance and asset-based lending; wealth management and asset management.

 Robert J. Darmanin